Yagisan/Sim-Settlements-City-Plans/README.md

 **Known Issues**
 * IDEK's Logistics Station may not build.
 It goes in the level 0 industrial plot.
 * Mytigo's Scavenger Support may not build.
 It goes next to IDEK's Logistics Station.
+* Eldarth's Fish Farms may not build.
+They are the Farms at water level.
+* Uituit's Party Boat may not build.
+It is at the end of the pier, opposite the bar.
+* Uituit's Fishing Boat may not build.
+It is next to the player home.
 <br/>

 **Levels:** 3